vikingeducation/prep_basics/test-yourself-answers.md

 You might need to add onto your $PATH variable so an application can be found and run in the command line.
 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

+If the command line can't find a command, you might need to tell it where the command is located by using the $PATH variable.

 #### What are alias commands?

 Alias commands are shortcuts that can be set up for use with the command line.
 These are often set for convenience so things such as long scripts that are often repeated don't need to be fully typed out.